 The best approach to finding a pet food sourced AND made in the USA is to purchase food from a trusted smaller retailer.
 Many smaller retailers now request full transparency from the manufacturers whose foods they carry.
 Full transparency means that manufacturers are willing to provide certificates of origin to retailers to prove the origin of their ingredients.

 As a consumer, you have the right to ask for a copy of these certificates of origin or to simply ask for full transparency, but that does not mean that you will get it.
+We need to do our research to find the best dog food for the money that's worth its price tag, and reflects the type of quality that pets require.

 12 Is there an easier way to ensure that pet food is sourced and made in the U.S.?